cadyherron/london_bicycle/README.md

 ![screenshot](screenshot.png)

+As of 4:45pm on 5/25/22, I haven't been able to fill in the last 3 columns (median, most popular destination, and most popular origin).
+I hope to finish soon, but I wanted to submit this before EOD.

 ### Steps I followed
 1. I copied the public data into cycle_stations and cycle_hire
 2. I loaded the JSON data into staging tables: cycle_stations_update and cycle_hire_update